 There are numerous ways through which a ransomware cybersecurity attack can happen.
 However, the most common types are CryptoLocker, CryptoWall, CTB-Locker, Locky, TeslaCrypt, TorrentLocker, KeRanger, Petya, NotPetya, and WannaCry.
 Each one has a different way of attacking computer networks and encodes data differently so that is unusable.

 Organizations can find relief from these forms of ransomware cybersecurity attacks by implementing the following solutions.

 The first is education.
 It is critical that staff understand what ransomware is and the threat it poses.
 By providing an example of a sample ransomware attack, as well as clear instructions about what to do should this scenario be encountered, employees can make an educated decision to stop ransomware from spreading.

 The second is security.
 Antivirus software is critical to protecting against a ransomware cybersecurity attack.
-Software must be patched continually to minimize vulnerabilities.
+The software must be patched continually to minimize vulnerabilities.
 Like a cold virus, ransomware is constantly evolving, so security is not a 100% foolproof way to protect a business.

-Read the eBook below to learn more about how to protect yourself and your organisation against ransomware.
+Read the eBook below to learn more about how to protect yourself and your organization against ransomware.

 Looking to protect your organization from a ransomware cybersecurity attack in Calgary, Edmonton, Red Deer, or Vernon?
 Check out SysGen’s cybersecurity offering or speak directly to a SysGen cybersecurity expert.

 Find SysGen’s IT support and managed IT services in Calgary, Edmonton, Red Deer, Vernon, and Kelowna.
 Learn more about SysGen’s cloud offering, cybersecurity services, and digital advisory team by clicking here.